 Some consider that the amendment is too broad.
 It does refer to "any restrictions to fundamental rights and freedoms", not just to Internet access.
 The argument is nonetheless abusive.
 The reason is that it is very dubious that any European court would use this amendment to generally object to non-judiciary infringement on fundamental rights.
 Considering the article where it is located and given the general scope of the legislative text it belongs to, this amendment obviously refers to Internet access, which is implicitly - and for good reasons - assimilated to a fundamental right.
-After all, amendment 138 refers to "endformalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society, in the interests of national security, territorial integrity or public safety, for the prevention of disorder or crime, for the protection of health or morals, for the protection of the reputation or the rights of others, for preventing the disclosure of information received in confidence, or for maintaining the authority and impartiality of the judiciary."
+After all, amendment 138 refers to "end-users" and is therefore sufficiently contextualized.

+national security, territorial integrity or public safety, for the prevention of disorder or crime, for the protection of health or morals, for the protection of the reputation or the rights of others, for preventing the disclosure of information received in confidence, or for maintaining the authority and impartiality of the judiciary."